Odiobill/NmkrGodot/README.md

 A Godot plugin for accessing the NMKR Studio API

-Please check our [https://cardano.ideascale.com/c/idea/119196](Catalyst Proposal) for more details.
+Please check our [Catalyst Proposal](https://cardano.ideascale.com/c/idea/119196)) for more details.

 The **NMKR SDK for Godot** addresses the need for seamless integration of NFTs and other blockchain